joelberkeley/words/setup-idris-neovim.md

    ```bash
    idris2-lsp --version
    ```
-1. We use [Packer](https://github.com/wbthomason/packer.nvim) (not to be confused with Pack) to install the LSP plugin.
+1. We use [Packer](https://github.com/wbthomason/packer.nvim) (not to be confused with Pack) to install the Neovim LSP plugin.
 Packer can be installed with
    ```bash
    git clone --depth 1 https://github.com/wbthomason/packer.nvim\
     ~/.local/share/nvim/site/pack/packer/start/packer.nvim